Rightpoint/RZTweenSpirit/README.md

 #### Why not use CoreAnimation?

 In many situations, CoreAnimation is probably a better choice than RZTweenSpirit.
-If you need a reliable, proven animation system, CoreAnimation is definitely the way to go.
-But if you're looking for a more expressive way to create animation timelines, you might find RZTweenSpirit useful!
+If you need to handle complex timing, custom drawing, or precise synchronization, CoreAnimation is the way to go.
+But if you're working with relatively simple animations and looking for a more expressive way to script a timeline, you might find RZTweenSpirit useful!

 ## Requirements